johnbender/twenty-questions/writing/oauth.md

  - hypothetical command line set of methods
  - requires token types or object wrappers

+- example
+ - user has code from oauth two
+ - doesn't know that it's different from oauth one request token
+ - question: how do i get an access token?
+ - library provides both oauth one and two methods
+ - differentiation might be impossible
+ - trace can differentiate based on methods called

 - CodeHint approach
  - stop at breakpoint set by programmer
  - suggests chain of method calls